thenets/EasyPhalcon/README.md

 # Easy Phalcon
-Easiest way to setup an environment for Phalcon Framework.
+The easiest way to setup a development environment for Phalcon Framework.

 ## Who should use?
 This project is destinated for developers.
 Deploy for production maybe need more features, like load balancer, compression, etc.